OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/FillWellStation/FillWellStation.md

 ## Overview ##

-The `FillWellStation` does something command (for StateMod) fills missing data in existing well stations.
+The `FillWellStation` command (for StateMod) fills missing data in existing well stations.

 ## Command Editor ##